UBC-MDS/DSCI_522_group27/doc/white_wine_predict_report.md

 (Figure 2).
 Alcohol was found to be the feature most heavily associated with higher wine quality scores with a target weight of 0.24.
-Other features such as density, citric acid, and sulphates appear to have limited weight in our model.
+Other features such as density, citric acid, and sulphates appear to have limited influence on our model.

 <div class="figure">

 <img src="../results/weights_figure.png" alt="Figure 2.
 Bar chart showing the target weights of different features of our RandomForestRegressor model." width="60%" />

 <p class="caption">

 Figure 2.
 Bar chart showing the target weights of different features of our RandomForestRegressor model.

 </p>

 </div>

-In an attempt to further improve the scoring of our model we decided to cut all features with a target weight lower than 0.10, meaning we decided to run a model that predicted quality scores based on the features alcohol, free sulfur dioxide, and volatile acidity.
+In an attempt to further improve the scoring of our model we decided to drop all features with a target weight lower than 0.10, meaning we decided to run a model that predicted quality scores based on the features alcohol, free sulfur dioxide, and volatile acidity.
 Thus we ran the model again with only these features and observed an improved